Paco Cortés

-Francisco "Paco" Cortés García (born 11 August 2007) is a Spanish footballer who plays mainly as a left winger for Cultural y Deportiva Leonesa, on loan from Levante UD.
+Francisco "Paco" Cortés García (born 11 August 2007) is a Spanish footballer who plays mainly as a left winger for Levante UD.

 Club career

 Cortés was born in Granada, Andalusia, and joined Levante UD's youth setup in 2020, from UD Maracena.
 On 22 February 2024, while still a youth, he renewed his contract with the club until 2027.

 Cortés made his senior debut with the reserves on 24 March 2024, coming on as a second-half substitute in a 1–0 Tercera Federación away loss against Ontinyent 1931 CF. He made his first team debut on 2 June, replacing Carlos Álvarez at half-time in a 0–0 Segunda División away draw against SD Huesca.

 On 2 August 2025, Cortés renewed his contract with the Granotes until 2028, and was loaned to second division side Cultural y Deportiva Leonesa on 1 September.
+He scored his first professional goals on 18 October, netting a brace in a 5–0 away routing of Real Zaragoza.

+On 8 January 2026, Cortés was recalled by Levante.